-All issues identified in the prior Sunset report have been addressed; there are no outstanding issues requiring attention.
+All issues identified in the prior Sunset report have been addressed.

-Section 11 -- New Issues
+Section 11 - New Issues

 This is the opportunity for the board to inform the Committee of solutions to issues identified by the board and by the Committee.
-Provide a short discussion of each of the outstanding issues, and the board's recommendation for action that could be taken by the board, by DCA or by the Legislature to resolve these issues (i.e., legislative changes, policy direction, budget changes, etc.) for each of the following:
+Provide a short discussion of each of the outstanding issues, and the board's recommendation for action that could be taken by the board, by DCA or by the Legislature to resolve these issues (i.e., legislative changes, policy direction, budget changes) for each of the following: